-Applications are invited for an Open-Oxford-Cambridge AHRC DTP-funded Collaborative Doctoral Award at the University of Cambridge, in partnership with The Wiener Holocaust Library, London.
+Open-Oxford-Cambridge AHRC DTP-funded Collaborative Doctoral Award at the University of Cambridge, in partnership with The Wiener Holocaust Library, London.

 The purpose of this CDA research project is to shed new light on the history of the ‘forgotten Holocaust’ of Europe’s Roma during World War II and its enduring legacies.
 The persecution of Romani groups was based on ideas about gender as well as race, and gender also shaped the experiences of victims and survivors.
 Up to five hundred thousand Roma and Sinti were killed in Europe as a direct result of racial policies imposed by the Nazis and their allies between 1939 and 1945.
 Many of the survivors were scarred by their experiences of sexual violence, forced sterilization, or medical experiments.
 Moreover, anti-Roma discrimination did not stop in 1945.
 Continuities in policies and practices – such as segregated schools, coercive sterilization, resettlement and ghettoization of Roma across Europe during the twentieth century – highlight a need to locate gendered histories of the Roma Holocaust in longer-term European and global perspectives.